Troubleshooting Skype for Business Online DNS configuration issues in Microsoft 365

 This test examines all four DNS records that are required by Skype for Business Online to determine whether they're correctly configured.

 If any issues are detected, check the DNS configuration with your domain registrar.
-For instructions about how to configure DNS for the most common DNS providers, go to the following Microsoft 365 website: Create DNS records at any DNS hosting provider for Microsoft 365
+For instructions about how to configure DNS for the most common DNS providers, see Create DNS records at any DNS hosting provider for Microsoft 365.

 If you can't add SRV records through your DNS host